PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Views
 -----

 A view is a small window, or better say, a **part**, inside the workbench window.
-They are commonly used to present the information of certain resource (workspace, project or file).
-A view may have a menu or/and a toolbar, with commands that only affects the view's content.
+They are commonly used to present the information of a certain resource (workspace, project or file).
+A view may have a menu or/and a toolbar, with commands that only affect the view's content.

 `Learn more about views in the Eclipse Help <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-02e.htm?cp=0_1_0_1_1>`_

 .. image:: images/view-menu-toolbar.png

-Most of the view are about to navigate content or show the properties of an object.
+Most of the view is about to navigate content or show the properties of an object.
 However, some views allow to edit content, but that content is modified at the moment, there is not the **dirty** concept available in editors.
-A view may persists its state in the workspace metadata.
+A view may persist its state in the workspace metadata.

 You can add, close, stack, dock, minimize/maximize views.
 The views layout are part of the perspective and is persisted across sessions or perspective switching.

 Editors
 -------

 The editors are, like the views, **parts** of the workbench window.
-You can close, add, stack, dock, minimize/maximize editors, but the editor layout are not part of the perspective.
-This means, when you switch to other perspective, the editors remains open.
+You can close, add, stack, dock, minimize/maximize editors, but the editor layout is not part of the perspective.
+This means, when you switch to another perspective, the editors remain open.
 Only the editor area is affected.

 `Learn more about editors in the Eclipse Help <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-02d.xhtml?cp=0_1_0_1_0>`_